 Home Buyers in rural areas may be interested in whether the home they are considering purchasing is near a mine site, such as a rock quarry or sand and gravel pit.
 Resource uses, such as mining, may conflict with the type of lifestyle that new home Buyers anticipate or expect living in Oregon's rural communities.
 Mining uses are a common part of businesses that operate in these rural zones.
 Buyers concerned about this have several resources available to them to determine if a mining use is located near the home they are considering purchasing.
-Oregon's Department of Geology and Mineral Industries (DOGAMI) website has an interactive map that lists all mine sites under the state agency's jurisdiction.
+Oregon's Department of Geology and Mineral Industries (DOGAMI).
 Additionally, each county government maintains their own inventory of mine sites that have county land use authority.
 Home Buyers interested in where mine sites are located should look at both sources before considering the purchase of their next home.